A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Related Work

-Early studies in relational triple extraction used pipeline approaches \cite{DBLP:conf/acl/ZhouSZZ05,DBLP:conf/acl/MintzBSJ09,DBLP:conf/acl/ChanR11,DBLP:conf/emnlp/GormleyYD15} which first recognize all entities in a text and then predict relations for each entity pair.
-However, these approaches easily suffer from the error propagation and neglect the relevance of entity and relation extraction.
-To alleviate the above limitations, latter works proposed to jointly extract entity and relation in a single model, such as feature-based models \cite{DBLP:conf/coling/YuL10,DBLP:conf/acl/LiJ14,DBLP:conf/emnlp/MiwaS14} and neural network-based models \cite{DBLP:conf/coling/GuptaSA16,DBLP:conf/acl/KatiyarC17,DBLP:conf/acl/FuLM19,DBLP:conf/acl/SunGWGJLSD19}.
-Note that some neural models \cite{DBLP:conf/acl/MiwaB16,DBLP:conf/www/RenWHQVJAH17} still use separated decoding and parameter sharing for joint relation and entity extraction, and thus cannot fully capture the interactions between the two subtasks.
+Many approaches have been proposed in the literature to extract relational triples from sentences.
+Early studies in relational triple extraction used pipeline approaches \cite{DBLP:conf/coling/ZengLLZZ14,DBLP:conf/emnlp/GormleyYD15,DBLP:conf/acl/ZhouSTQLHX16,li2023survey} which first recognize all entities in a text and then predict relations of each entity pair.
+A deep convolutional neural network\cite{DBLP:conf/coling/ZengLLZZ14} was adopted to extract lexical and sentence-level features.
+Yu {\em et al.} \cite{DBLP:conf/ijcai/YuZLWLL19} proposed a relation extraction model based on segment attention layer that could learn the latent relational expressions.
+However, these approaches tend to suffer from error propagation and neglect the relevance of entity and relation extraction.
+In particular, relation classification \cite{DBLP:conf/aaai/FengHZYZ18,DBLP:conf/aaai/ZhangSYLZLG20} can hardly be handled when the same entity participates in multiple relational triples if no sufficient training examples are available.